dasniko/keycloak-extensions-demo/README.md

 [Captcha Authenticator](./captcha) - demo authenticator in which the user needs to solve a math task and submit the result, before successful authentication.

+[MFA Authenticator](./authentication) - very simple(!!!) demo authenticator which prints a generated OTP to stdout.

 ## Keycloak Event Listeners

 ### Session Restrictor